roshipathak20/ProjectMate/phase1.md

 ## 1. User Personas

-- **Emma (Software Developer)**: Works on multiple projects.
+- **Sushil (Software Developer)**: Works on multiple projects.
 Needs a task manager that tracks deadlines and overdue tasks.
-- **John (Project Manager)**: Manages a team and assigns tasks.
+- **Roshani (Project Manager)**: Manages a team and assigns tasks.
 Needs an overview of upcoming deadlines and task status.
 - **Sarah (University Student)**: Juggles assignments and exams.
 Needs reminders for deadlines and weekly planning.

 ## 2. Use Cases and User Flows